Sho670/Automated-Sales-ETL-Pipeline/README.md

 SQL is used for joins, filtering, aggregations, and building structured tables.

-5. Data quality and validation layer checks the output.
+✨ Data quality and validation layer checks the output.

 This layer verifies schema, null values, duplicates, record counts, and business rules.

 It ensures only trusted data moves forward into reporting systems.

-6. Curated storage layer stores analytics-ready data.
+✨ Curated storage layer stores analytics-ready data.

 This is often a warehouse or lakehouse.

 It contains cleaned, modeled tables that are easy for analysts and BI tools to query.

-7. Orchestration layer controls the workflow.
+✨ Orchestration layer controls the workflow.

 Airflow schedules the jobs, manages dependencies, retries failures, and tracks pipeline runs.

 It makes the entire ETL process automated and repeatable.

-8. Monitoring and alerting layer watches the pipeline.
+✨ Monitoring and alerting layer watches the pipeline.

 Logs, metrics, and alerts help detect failures or delays.

 This is important so the team can respond quickly if something breaks.

-9. Consumption layer serves end users.
+✨ Consumption layer serves end users.

 BI dashboards, reports, and machine learning models read from the curated data.

 This is the final business value of the pipeline.

-Working Design:
+🚀🚀 Working Design:

 This architecture is popular because it separates raw data, processing logic, and business-ready output into different layers.
 That makes the pipeline easier to scale, maintain, test, and debug.

-It also supports both batch and incremental processing, which is useful when data volume grows or new source systems are added.
-In practice, this is what makes the project “production-ready” rather than just a set of scripts.
+⭐ Show Your Support
+If you found this project helpful:

+⭐ Star this repository

+🍴 Fork it

+📢 Share it

+📬 Contact
+Feel free to connect for collaboration or feedback!

+🔥 “Data is the new oil, but insights are the real fuel.”